Kuadrant/wasm-shim/README.md

 Three rate limit policies defined for e2e testing:

-* `rlp-a`: Actions should not generate descriptors.
-Hence, rate limiting service should **not** be called.
+* `rlp-a`: Only one data item.
+Data selector should not generate return any value.
+Thus, descriptor should be empty and rate limiting service should **not** be called.

 ```
 curl -H "Host: test.a.com" http://127.0.0.1:18000/get
 ```

-* `rlp-b`: Rules do not match.
+* `rlp-b`: Conditions do not match.
 Hence, rate limiting service should **not** be called.

 ```
 curl -H "Host: test.b.com" http://127.0.0.1:18000/get
 ```

-* `rlp-c`: Five descriptors from multiple action types should be generated.
+* `rlp-c`: Five descriptors from multiple data items should be generated.
 Hence, rate limiting service should be called.

 ```
 curl -H "Host: test.c.com" -H "x-forwarded-for: 127.0.0.1" -H "My-Custom-Header-01: my-custom-header-value-01" -H "My-Custom-Header-02: my-custom-header-value-02" -H "x-dyn-user-id: bob" http://127.0.0.1:18000/get